-1. On November 7, 2022, the National Hurricane Center indicated that Subtropical Storm Nicole formed off Florida's East Coast.
-The Storm strengthened into a hurricane and made landfall near Vero Beach, Florida on November 10, 2022, with maximum sustained winds of 75 mph.
-The Storm moved across Florida's Peninsula and then north, impacting Florida's Big Bend and North Florida causing dangerous storm surge, heavy rainfall, flash flooding, strong winds, hazardous seas, tornado activity, and widespread damage throughout much of the State.
+- 1. On November 7, 2022, the National Hurricane Center indicated that Subtropical Storm Nicole formed off Florida's East Coast.
+The Storm strengthened into a hurricane and made landfall near Vero Beach, Florida on November 10, 2022 with maximum sustained winds of 75 mph.
+The Storm is expected to move across Florida's Peninsula and then north, impacting Florida's Big Bend and North Florida.
+There is a risk of dangerous storm surge, heavy rainfall, flash flooding, strong winds, hazardous seas, tornadicactivity, and widespread damage throughout much of the State.
 The Storm poses a threat to the health, safety, and welfare to the communities, infrastructure, and citizens of the State of Florida.
-Accordingly, this Order shall apply to an area hereafter referred to as the "Emergency Area," which applies statewide excluding Bay County.
+Accordingly, this Order shall apply statewide, an area hereafter referred to as the "Emergency Area." - By State of Florida Executive Orders No. 22-253, 22-255, and 22-256 the Governor declared that a state of emergency exists throughout the Emergency Area based upon the serious threat to the public health, safety, and welfare posed by the Storm.

-- 2. By State of Florida Executive Orders No. 22-253, 22-255, 22-256, 23-02, 23-48, 23-87, 23-133, 23-170, and 23-211, the Governor declared that a state of emergency exists throughout the Emergency Area based upon the serious threat to the public health, safety, and welfare posed by the Storm. - 3.
-The Department finds that the effects of the Storm create a state of emergency posing an imminent danger to the public health, safety, welfare, and environment throughout the Emergency Area.
+- 3. The Department finds that the effects of the Storm create a state of emergency posing an imminent danger to the public health, safety, welfare, and environment throughout the Emergency Area.
 As a result of the emergency, immediate action by the Department, Florida's citizens and government may be necessary to repair, replace, and restore structures, equipment, surface water management systems, works, and other systems damaged by the Storm. - 4.
 The Department finds that an emergency authorization is required to address the need for immediate action because the normal procedures and restrictions for obtaining and providing the necessary funding and/or authorizations would not result in sufficiently timely action to address the emergency. - 5.
 The Department finds that immediate, strict compliance with the provisions of the statutes, rules, or orders noted within this Order would prevent, hinder, or delay necessary action in coping with the emergency, and that the actions authorized under this Order are narrowly tailored to address the immediate need for action and are procedurally appropriate under the circumstances.